-The Graduate School at Michigan State University (MSU) and the MSU Center for the Integration of Research, Teaching, and Learning (CIRTL) Steering Committee are sponsoring a teaching and learning professional development opportunity for graduate students—the FAST Fellowship Program (Future Academic Scholars in Teaching).
+The Graduate School at Michigan State University (MSU) and the MSU FAST (Future Academic Scholars in Teaching) and Center for the Integration of Research, Teaching, and Learning (CIRTL) Steering Committee are sponsoring a teaching and learning professional development opportunity for graduate students—the FAST Fellowship Program.
+The primary goals of the FAST Fellowship Program are to provide opportunities for doctoral graduate students to have mentored teaching experiences; develop, implement, and evaluate a teaching-as-research project; and gain familiarity with materials on teaching and assessment techniques.

 Former FAST Fellows describe the value of their peer-mentoring experiences as part of their professional development